programmfabrik/fylr-plugin-geo-json-public/README.md

 ## Custom Map Configuration

 This plugin supports the [Mapbox Style Specification](https://docs.mapbox.com/style-spec/guides/), which allows you to fully define the visual appearance of maps.
 Using this specification, you can add custom tiles or even vector data to create highly customized map styles.
+Custom maps can be configured in the config panel of the geo-json plugin.
+Additionally, any custom map can be set as the **default map**, ensuring it is loaded by default in all map views.

 ---